 The registrar's office is in the process of implementing a new degree audit system.
+The registrar's office expects faculty and staff to have access to this new system in the fall 2024 semester.
+Trainings for faculty advisors and mentors will take place this fall semester.
 In the meantime, upper class students with declared majors as well as faculty advisors can log into SIS to access a pdf of degree audit.
 The pdf degree audit will show course information that was available in SIS by the date, 7/7/2023.
 Any course registration or grade information after 7/7/2023 will not show on the pdf audit.